Back to Blog

 The Great MBA Exam Face-off: Finding Your Best Fit

 Every year, over 2.5 lakh aspirants sit for the CAT, but many overlook the tactical advantage of targeting NMAT and SNAP.
-While the goal is a top-tier B-School, the path you take should depend on your specific strengths.
+Whether you are self-studying or enrolled in CAT coaching in Jaipur, the path you take should depend on your specific strengths.
 Let's break down the difficulty, pattern, and strategy for each.

 1. CAT: The Marathon of Logic